-The graph way is also called true concurrency.
-There also have been some ways to structure the graph \cite{DDP} \cite{SOP}, but these work only considered the causal relation in the graph, and neglect the confliction and even the communication.
-And there are also industrial efforts to adopt the graph way, such as the workflow description language WSFL.
-The later workflow description language BPEL adopts both the structured way and the graph way.
+The graph-based way is also called true concurrency \cite{CM} \cite{ES1} \cite{ES2}.
+There also have been some ways to structure the graph \cite{DDP} \cite{SOP}, but these work only considered the causal relation in the graph, and neglected the confliction and even the communication.
+And there are also industrial efforts to adopt the graph-based way, such as the workflow description language WSFL.
+The later workflow description language BPEL adopts both the structured way and the graph-based way.
 Why does BPEL not adopt the structured way only?
 It is because that the expressive power of the structured way is limited.
-Then why does BPEL not adopt the graph way only?
+Then why does BPEL not adopt the graph-based way only?
 It is just because that the graph could not be structured at that time and the structured way is the basis on implementing a compiler.

-We did some work on true concurrency, and we found the algebraic laws for true concurrency called APTC \cite{APTC}.
-APTC not only can be used to verify the behaviors of computational systems directly, but also implies a way to structure the truly concurrent graph.
-So, based on APTC, we design a skeleton of structured programming language for true concurrency called SPPLTC.
-We extend parallelism as an explicit mechanism to traditional imperative language, which is called IPPL.
-We give the operational semantics and denotational semantics of IPPL, and prove the relation between the operational semantics and denotational semantics.